-As we get closer to Valentines Day I thought it was about time to share some easy Valentines Day crafts for toddlers with this round up of fun ideas.
+As we head into February I thought it was about time to share some easy Valentines Day crafts for toddlers with this round up of fun ideas.

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.